Bringing serverless to containers

-Cloud Run enables you to run stateless HTTP workloads without having to worry about servers.
+Cloud Run enables you to run request or event-driven stateless workloads without having to worry about servers.
 It abstracts away all infrastructure management such as provisioning, configuring, and managing servers, so you focus only on writing code.
 It automatically scales up and down from zero depending on traffic almost instantaneously, so you don't have to worry about scale configuration ever.
 Cloud Run also charges you only for the resources you use (calculated down to the nearest 100 milliseconds), so you will never have to pay for your over-provisioned resources.

 One experience, where you want it

 Deploy your stateless containers with a consistent developer experience to a fully managed environment or to your own GKE cluster.
 This common experience is enabled by Knative, an open API and runtime environment built on Kubernetes that gives you freedom to move your workloads across different environments and platforms: fully managed on GCP, on GKE, or anywhere Knative runs.

 Use the programming language of your choice, any language or operating system libraries, or even bring your own binaries.

 A simple command-line and user interface to quickly deploy and manage your services.

 No infrastructure to manage: once deployed, Cloud Run manages your services so you can sleep well.